Don’t wanna dye from heart disease – stop drinking sugary beverages!

 Besides cardiovascular diseases, obesity and its negative health consequences like diabetes and the metabolic syndrome, for instance, are on the rise globally.
 The link between extensive sugar consumption and weight gain as well as health problems related with weight gain has been studied extensively.

 Actually, there is no doubt that too much sugar in our diet can lead to all these health problems mentioned above.
-But now, this new study gives us a first clue that too much sugar-sweetened beverages or artificially sweetened beverages could also be linked to premature mortality.
+But now, this new study gives us a first clue that too much sugar-sweetened beverages or artificially sweetened beverages could even be linked to premature mortality.

 Artificial sweetener only to start your transition